osamaayub/BackgroundColor-Generator/README.md

 2) Steps for to Run the Project

-3) Download or Clone the github repository on your computer
+3) Download or Clone the github repository on your computer using git clone "https//wwww.github.com/osamaayub/projectName" Command

 4) Open the html file in the live server to view the project